PacktPublishing/Learn-Ethereum/README.md

 **Dongying Song** has more than four years of extensive hands-on experience in blockchain, Ethereum, big data, machine learning, and data science.
 As an experienced software engineer and data scientist, she has worked for a top-tier bank and pharmaceutical companies.
 Dongying holds a master's degree in statistics from Columbia University and majored in mathematics during her undergraduate years.
 Her recent activities have focused on blockchain, Ethereum, and smart contract developments.

+## Errata

+- Chapters 1 and 2 have incorrect URLs to the GitHub repo, please refer to the Preface/other chapters for the correct one.

 ### Suggestions and Feedback
 [Click here](https://docs.google.com/forms/d/e/1FAIpQLSdy7dATC6QmEL81FIUuymZ0Wy9vH1jHkvpY57OiMeKGqib_Ow/viewform) if you have any feedback or suggestions.